 Visiting the Division of Insects

-The Division of Insects collection of research specimens and library are used by scientists, graduate students and others from around the world.
-On average we host around 50 research visitors annually.
+The Division of Insects collection of research specimens and library are used by scientists, graduate students, and others from around the world.
 The collection is primarily used for basic research on insects, arachnids, and myriapods.
 The collection and library are not open to the general public or used for activities that might disrupt scientific users.
 Due to reductions in our staff size, we cannot accommodate unannounced visitors.
-All visitors are requested to arrange visits at least one week in advance by contacting the staff member in charge of the collection of interest:
+All visitors are requested to arrange visits at least one week in advance by contacting:

 Please see our Visitor Information Guide for more information about visiting the Division of Insects.